jcl5m1/VaccineRegistration/README.md

 This section is very much work in progress.

 This in an [App Script](https://developers.google.com/apps-script) project that runs on Google Docs.
 Hosting an instance requires a free Google Account.
 You can reuse an account you have.
 However, this account will be the administrator with full priveldges to the data and scripts.
-Do not share the account creditials to anyone you would not trust to delete or copy the patient information safely.
+This app will request edit permissions for Drive, Spreadsheets, and Gmail.
+If you are not comfortable with that, you may want to create a separate account for this project.  **Do not share the account creditials to anyone you would not trust to delete or copy the patient information safely.**

 > **Reminder: This project is not HIPAA compliant**.
 It is provided in hopes in may be useful where that is not required.